 6 Ways to Tie a Scarf: A Gentlemen’s Guide to Knotting The way you tie your scarf can speak volumes

-The right scarf worn well is more than part of a gentleman’s front-line against the elements.
-Knotted the correct way, a scarf can add boatloads of charm and personality to your look, as well as augment oft-neglected elements of your ensemble: dimension and movement.
-Scarves should not be reserved for frigid climes or winter months.
-A scarf can be wholly appropriate for rainy or chilly weather, windy days at the beach, or whenever one is ducking in and out of frosty aair-conditioned buildings — even on the hottest of summer days.
-Here are six of our favorite scarf-knotting styles.
+The right scarf worn well is part of a man’s front-line against the elements.
+Knotted correctly, a scarf can add boatloads of charm, as well as augment the dimension and movement of your ensemble.
+Though a must for the most frigid winter months, a scarf can be equally appropriate for rainy weather, windy days at the beach, or whenever one is ducking in and out of frosty air-conditioned buildings.

 The City Slicker